 Cape Town is a cultural hub and has a long and storied history, so you can bet we have plenty of both to offer visitors.
-The Mother City’s history is rich – and at times tragic – and is has a number of world class museums that offer up a treasure trove to the past – both the good and the bad.
+The Mother City’s history is rich – and at times tragic – and has a number of world-class museums that offer up a treasure trove to the past – both the good and the bad.
 A number of these museums are located in the city centre – all within walking distance of each other – and together offer a view as diverse and entertaining as the city itself.

 Situated in the Company’s Garden and part of the popular Museum Mile, the South African Museum is home to more than 1.5-million items of cultural and scientific significance.
 Ranging from fossils and Stone Age tools to a dinosaur exhibit.
 Make sure you visit the Whale Well, where among the giant whale bones and life-size casts of marine creatures, musical recitals are often held.
 A must for families – the kids will love it.

 The history of Cape Town is a torrid one and the Slave Lodge – part of the Iziko Museums – offers a haunting reminder of a darker time.
 It is not easy to stomach, but it is an important reminder of how the country was built on the backs of slaves and speaks to a global audience with many other countries sharing in the global slave trade.
 The museum was once where the slaves stayed and as such is very much part of the exhibit, while a visit to the re-created slave ship is an emotional experience and very much worth seeing.

 The Zeitz Museum of Contemporary Art Africa is the largest art museum in Africa, and the largest museum in the world showcasing the art of Africa and its diaspora.
 The museum is dedicated to researching, collecting, and exhibiting this art, and houses an impressive collection of work from all over the continent and beyond.
 The exhibition space covers 6,000 square meters over nine floors, with 100 gallery spaces.
 In other words; set aside at least a full day to visit.